MaherUnlocker/custum-react-table/README.md

         // --->here you can add any column to the table in the specified place with custom name and customjsx arrayOfCustomColumns={arrayOfCustomColumns}
-        // --->here  if you dont have any other click in row you can use to get clicked row details onClick={(row: any) => console.log(row.original)}
+        // --->here  if you don't have any other click in row you can use to get clicked row details onClick={(row: any) => console.log(row.original)}
       />
       <p>Selected Rows: {selectedRows.length}</p>